Gloucester City A.F.C.: Cheltenham Town

 The near proximity of Cheltenham to Gloucester has led to the rivalry with Cheltenham Town being competed for more than a century, in local and regional divisions.
 The first of these matches were played in 1898 and since then 212 matches have been contested between the clubs.
 However, the most recent league game between the two was in 1997 and since then, competitive matches between the clubs have stopped due to Cheltenham Town's rise up the English football league system.
-This could have been Gloucester City if they had beaten Salisbury City on the final day of the 1996–97 season, however City lost 3–1 and Cheltenham were promoted due to champions Gresley Rovers' ground not being to a sufficient standard for Conference football.
+This could have been Gloucester City if they had defeated Salisbury City on the final day of the 1996–97 season, however City lost 3–1 and Cheltenham were promoted due to champions Gresley Rovers' ground not being to a sufficient standard for Conference football.
 From 2010 to 2017, Gloucester City ground-shared at Cheltenham Town's Whaddon Road stadium.

 Forest Green Rovers

 The rivalry between with Forest Green Rovers has only become a recent phenomenon.
 For the majority of both club's history, Gloucester City were in a higher league.
 In 1998, Forest Green Rovers achieved promotion to the Football Conference after only a couple of seasons in the Southern League.
 However, in 2007, Gloucester City began groundsharing at Rovers' New Lawn Stadium, which ended acrimoniously between the clubs, forcing the Tigers further into exile at Cirencester Town.
 In 2014, the club's met in the FA Cup; their first competitive meeting in a generation.